cesandovalp/ChaosGamePlot/README.md

 # ChaosGamePlot

 Plot fractals using the chaos game method and C++.
-This package use only one rule for the chaos game.
+This package use 4 set of rules for the chaos game.

 # Installation